theinsidersandrush/ScribbleShowdown/README.md

-# ScribbleShowdown (November 5th, 2022)
+# Scribble Showdown (November 5th, 2022)
 ![title-scribble](https://github.com/theinsidersandrush/ScribbleShowdown/blob/c1d07884c3a4718753571b163f11caadd0fddc78/img/title-scribble.png)

 - Recreation of "Scribble Showdown - After Dark"'s website.
   - An event occuring in The Theatre at Ace Hotel, at Los Angeles, California, United States of America.
-  This event is only intended for audiences that are 18 years and older.
+  This event is only intended for audiences that are 18 years or older.

 - Description from the website: